samcraigjohnson/notification-service/README.md

 - Notification -- keeps track of events for specific test scenarios
 - UserNotification -- keeps track of an individual notifications sent to users

+The test data is seeded in this method: [data_setup](https://github.com/sjohnson540/notification-service/blob/master/notifications/models.py#L22)

 ### Application overview

 - A new Event happens (CREATE, EXECUTE, DELETE) - usually in the [API controller](https://github.com/sjohnson540/notification-service/blob/master/notifications/controllers.py)
-- [NotificationWorker](https://github.com/sjohnson540/notification-service/blob/master/notifications/workers/notification.py) message is enqueued given the event and test scenario.
+- [NotificationWorker](https://github.com/sjohnson540/notification-service/blob/master/notifications/workers/notification.py) message is enqueued to SQS given the event and test scenario.
-- NotificationWorker checks the NotificationSubscription table to see who should be notified
+- NotificationWorker pull message off SQS queue and checks the NotificationSubscription table to see who should be notified
-- For every user subscription that matches we enqueue a [UserNotificiationWorker](https://github.com/sjohnson540/notification-service/blob/master/notifications/workers/user_notification.py)
+- For every user subscription that matches we enqueue a [UserNotificiationWorker](https://github.com/sjohnson540/notification-service/blob/master/notifications/workers/user_notification.py) to SQS
-- The UserNotificationWorker creates the UserNotification and would -- in practice -- send an email, slack message, sms, webhook or whatever method of sending we choose
+- The UserNotificationWorkers pull messages off the SQS queue and create the UserNotification and would -- in practice -- send an email, slack message, sms, webhook or whatever method of sending we choose
+- To mark messages as read we keep a boolean field on UserNotification -- which has an index so we can easily filter by that
+- To enable/disable subscriptions all we need to do is create/delete NotificationSubscription entries.
+Old notifications would be preserved this way, but the user would not receive new notifications.

 #### Pros